 - 1. Incomplete washing will adversely affect the test outcome.
-Wash Solution must be at room temperature (15-30°C) before use. - 2.
-Aspirate well contents into a waste bottle.
+Wash Solution must be at room temperature (15-30°C) before use. - Aspirate well contents into a waste bottle.
 Then fill the wells completely (approximately 0.3 ml) with Wash Solution, unless otherwise validated.
 Aspirate and fill the wells a total of four times.
-Allow a minimum of 30-second soak period after each addition of Wash Solution, unless otherwise validated.
+Allow a minimum of 30-second soak period after each addition of Wash Solution.